Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsubsection{The impact of different SCFM implementations}

-Fig.~\ref{fig:5} presents the classification results of the EPCA module with four different SCFM implementations on the Fundus-PM dataset and the Isee-PA dataset.
-It can be seen that EPCA module with Linear-SCFM and Hierarchical-SCFM achieves similar performance and outperforms the EPCA module with Dropout-SCFM and Parallel-SCFM.
-The following reasons can explain the results: 1) Although multi-scale context features t with varying levels of significance extracted from different receptive sizes based on spatial average pooling, every receptive size produces attention weights that may cause attention weight redundancy.
-2) Dropout technique randomly selects context features, which is challenging to evaluate whether the selected context features are helpful while the rest context features are useless.
+Fig.~\ref{fig:5} presents the classification results of the EPCA module with four different SCFM implementations on the Fundus-PM (green color) dataset and the Isee-PA (blue color) dataset.
+It can be seen that EPCA module with Linear-SCFM and Hierarchical-SCFM achieves similar performance and outperforms it with Dropout-SCFM and Parallel-SCFM.
+The following reasons can explain the results: 1) The Dropout technique randomly selects context features, which makes it challenging to evaluate whether the selected context features are helpful while the rest of the context features are useless.
+2) Although multi-scale context features with varying significance levels are extracted from different receptive sizes based on spatial pyramid average pooling, every receptive filed size produces attention weights in the Par-EPCA that may cause attention weight redundancy.